 The Meiz Pregnancy Pillow has a different fabric on each side of this U-shape pillow, which gives you options if one side is too hot or not soft enough.
 The cover is removable and washable.
 We like the side bump-outs for the belly and back support, and the end has knee support if you need it for additional comfort.
 The padding is thick compared to some of the competition and provides proper neck alignment for side sleeping for most users in our tests.

 This QUEEN ROSE U-Shaped Long Pillow is a perfect solution for taller users who want leg support and can't get it without an additional pillow.
-This pillow is U-shaped giving front and back support with extra long legs in sizes up to 65 inches!
+This pillow is U-shaped giving front and back support with extra long legs up to 65 inches!
 It has a smooth but soft removable cover you can wash that didn't retain heat in our tests and was easy to spot clean.

 Why You Should Trust Us

-We specialize in baby gear and testing all things related to pregnancy, babyhood and beyond.
-This pillow review is led by Wendy Schmitz, Senior Review Editor, and previous preggers gal of two boys.
-During pregnancy, Wendy tried a variety of pregnancy pillows, which gave her keen insight into what makes one better than the other.
+We specialize in top-ranked baby gear and test everything related to pregnancy, babyhood, and beyond.
+This pillow review is led by Wendy Schmitz, Senior Review Editor, and previous pregnant gal of two boys.
+Wendy tried various pregnancy pillows during pregnancy, which gave her keen insight into what makes one better than the other.

 Analysis and Test Results

-The cover on your pillow can also influence your comfort depending on whether or not it retains heat, is soft or scratchy, or easy to clean (hey accidents happen).
-Generally speaking, no matter what time of year you find yourself pregnant, you are likely to run hot (thanks hormone cocktail).
-With an increase in blood flow and hormones, many pregnant women find they feel hot most of the time; you are a human incubator after all.
-While we understand the draw of a velvety soft cover for comfort against sensitive skin, we think its important to mention they retain heat and can create an environment where sweat procreates.
+The cover on your pillow can also influence your comfort depending on whether it retains heat, is soft or scratchy, or easy to clean (hey, accidents happen).
+Generally speaking, no matter what time of year you find yourself pregnant, you will likely run hot (thanks hormone cocktail).
+With an increase in blood flow and hormones, many pregnant women feel hot most of the time; you are a human incubator, after all.
+While we understand the draw of a velvety soft cover for comfort against sensitive skin, we think it's important to mention they retain heat and create an environment where sweat procreates.
 Sweaty velvet isn't a good thing, trust us.
 They are also harder to spot clean should you spill while eating, drool while sleeping, or later, your baby spits up.
 We really liked the ISEN Pillow with a soft, somewhat stretchy, jersey knit cover.
 This cover is silky smooth, breathable, and seems to wick moisture away (what magic is this?).
 Plus, it helped keep us cool all night.
 The QUEEN ROSE U-Shaped Long Pillow is also good at limiting heat retention.
 In our tests, the most disliked cover is on the Boppy Total Body Pregnancy Pillow.
 This cover feels like a very low thread count cotton that is rough and caused testers' bare skin to itch.
 In our opinion, it simply wasn't skin-friendly compared to the competition and even seemed to catch on clothing instead of letting it slide across the surface.